Pennsylvania: Legislative

-Pennsylvania has a bicameral legislature set up by Commonwealth's constitution in 1790.
+Pennsylvania has a bicameral legislature that was established in the Pennsylvania Constitution, which was ratified in 1790.
 The original Frame of Government of William Penn had a unicameral legislature.
-The General Assembly includes 50 Senators and 203 Representatives.
-Joe Scarnati is currently President Pro Tempore of the State Senate, Jake Corman the Majority Leader, and Jay Costa the Minority Leader.
-Bryan Cutler is Speaker of the House of Representatives, with Kerry A. Benninghoff as Majority Leader and Frank Dermody as Minority Leader.
-As of the 2018 elections, the Republicans hold the majority in the State House and Senate.
+The General Assembly includes 50 senators and 203 representatives.
+Kim L. Ward is currently president pro tempore of the State Senate, Joe Pittman the majority leader, and Jay Costa the minority leader.
+Joanna McClinton is speaker of the House of Representatives, with Matthew Bradford as majority leader and Bryan Cutler as minority leader.
+As of 2025, the Republicans hold the majority in the State Senate (27–23) and the Democrats in the State House (102–101).
+Pennsylvania is one of four states that currently have divided party control of the state legislature.

 Judiciary

-Pennsylvania is divided into 60 judicial districts, most of which (except Philadelphia) have magisterial district judges (formerly called district justices and justices of the peace), who preside mainly over preliminary hearings in felony and misdemeanor offenses, all minor (summary) criminal offenses, and small civil claims.
-Most criminal and civil cases originate in the Courts of Common Pleas, which also serve as appellate courts to the district judges and for local agency decisions.
+Pennsylvania is divided into 60 judicial districts.
+With the exception of Philadelphia County, most have district justices and justices of the peace who preside over most preliminary hearings in felony and misdemeanor offenses, all minor (summary) criminal offenses, and small civil claims.
+Most criminal and civil cases originate in the Courts of Common Pleas, which also serve as appellate court.
 The Superior Court hears all appeals from the Courts of Common Pleas not expressly designated to the Commonwealth Court or Supreme Court.
-It also has original jurisdiction to review warrants for wiretap surveillance.
+The Superior Court also has original jurisdiction to review probable cause governmental requests for warrants in wiretap surveillance.
 The Commonwealth Court is limited to appeals from final orders of certain state agencies and certain designated cases from the Courts of Common Pleas.
-The Supreme Court of Pennsylvania is the final appellate court.
-All judges in Pennsylvania are elected; the chief justice is determined by seniority.
+The Supreme Court of Pennsylvania is the state's final appellate court.
+All judges in Pennsylvania are elected, and the chief justice of the state's Supreme Court is determined by seniority.